skaut/skaut-google-drive-gallery/plugin/readme.txt

 * Required PHP 5.6 and higher

 == Upgrade Notice ==

+= 2.7.0 =
+* Fixed a bug with paging which may break a small percentage of links to particular images.

 = 2.0.0 =
 * Changed the Google API redirect URI.
 All existing installs need to reconfigure the google app.